homologay/bored-algebra/README.md

 # Bored Algebra

-A library for rings, fields, polynomials, and such, built off `alga`'s algebraic traits.
-This project is still in the early phases.
-Please let me know if you have ideas, as the feature list is not set in stone.
+A commutative algebra library.
+This project is still in the early phases, so the API changes quite rapidly.
+I wouldn't recommend using it yet.

-## Planned Features

-**Core**
+## Math things that *might* be included at some point

+* Traits for rings, groups, modules
 * Polynomial rings
+* Power series rings
 * Finitely-generated ideals
-* Quotient rings
+* Quotient things
+* Free things
 * Hensel's Lemma
 * Localization of a commutative ring
-* Tensor products of rings
+* Tensor products of modules

-**Maybe sometime**

 * PIDs (principal ideal domains)
 * UFDs (unique factorization domains)
 * Euclidean domains
 * (co)limits

-**Feature-gated/Dev**
+* Chain complexes, homology, Tor (not *that* Tor!), Ext

+## Programming things that will probably be implemented at some point

 * `rand` integration to generate random elements of specific rings
-* (nightly) specialization to allow people to reimplement algorithms for their own types (for example, to use an algorithm optimized for GF(2, 8) instead of the generic GF(p, q) algorithm)
 * `quickcheck` for testing that algebraic structures are what they say they are

 ## Goals / niche